monome/docs/docs/modular/teletype/tts3.md

     TOSS

 This operator has no arguments!
-It retuns a 0 or 1, randomly.
+It returns a 0 or 1, randomly.

     TR RRAND 1 4 TOSS